wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code/introduction.md

 #### Visual Studio Code

-The Codex repository contains a list of recommended extensions for development in Visual Studio Code (VS Code).
+1. **Install extensions:** The Codex repository contains a list of recommended extensions for development in Visual Studio Code (VS Code).
+These extensions are defined in `vscode/extensions.json`.
 When you open Codex in VS Code, you should be prompted with a message to install recommended extensions.
-These extensions are defined in `.vscode/extensions.json`.
+You can also go to the Extensions tab and search for '@recommended', then install the extensions you want.

-You will also want to configure Stylelint to check your styles, rather than VS Code's built-in validators.
+2. **Configure settings:** You will also want to configure Stylelint to check your styles, rather than VS Code's built-in validators.
 Add the following to your `.vscode/settings.json` file:
 ```json
 {
 	"css.validate": false,